tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-adfs-for-safire.md

 ## Time synchronisation

 Modern versions of Windows server do syncronise time, but this may be changed by your local group policy.
 Please ensure your server is set to synchronise time against a reliable timesource (such as [za.pool.ntp.org](https://www.ntppool.org/zone/za)).

+## Multi-factor authentication

+To enable support multi-factor authentication for your users, you will need to explicitly confirm that the authentication methods you've enabled are compatible with academic federation.
+See [authnmethodsreferences]({{< ref "/technical/attributes/authnmethodsreferences.md" >}}) for details.